aidatuhcic/pl2/README.md

 - Links hosted in the feature layer items and data.

 Task 3.
-- Read through the task and took a look at how the url tokens functions.
+- Read through the task and took a look at how the url tokens functions through the discussion post.

 Task 4.
 - Completed creating and generating id, client and token for this task.
 Will provide the url with the token as needed.